Euphorbiaceae - Spurges

 Euphorbia meloformis Aiton 1789 Syn: Euphorbia valida NE Brown 1915

-Spheroidal plant bodies with prominent ribs or angles, attractively striped in shades or green and with prominent branched peduncles (old flower stems) along the vertices.
+Spheroidal succulent plant bodies with prominent ribs or angles, attractively striped in shades or green and with prominent branched peduncles (old flower stems) along the vertices.
 The plants may become columnar or clump with age.
 The peduncles of Euphorbia meloformis ssp. valida are more persistent than for E. meloformis.
 Plants generally produce either male or female flowers.
 As with many Euphorbias the dry seed capsules are explosively dehiscent as a mechanism for scattering the seed.

 |